Wolfpack Hai: Port Hunter

 At 01:47 on 12 July the 8,826-ton British merchant ship Port Hunter of Convoy OS-33 was struck by a torpedo from U-582.
 The ship, whose cargo included ammunition and depth charges, suffered several heavy detonations, and sank within two minutes.
 The master, 68 crew, 14 gunners, and 5 passengers were lost, the only survivors being three crewmen who had been sleeping on deck, who were blown into the water and survived by clinging to wreckage until rescued by HMS Rother after seven hours in the sea.

 Shaftesbury

 At 09:45 on 12 July, the 4,284-ton British merchant ship Shaftesbury dispersed from Convoy OS-33 was hit by two torpedoes from U-116 and sank in 15 minutes.
 There were no losses among the crew, although the master, Uriel Eynon, was taken prisoner by the U-boat, returned to Germany, and held at the Milag Nord POW camp.
-The second officer and 22 crew were picked up on 23 July by the Tuscan Star, while the chief officer and 20 survivors made landfall at Villa Cisneros, Spanish Sahara.